fect-org/fect/.github/CONTRIBUTING.md

 - If this is a feature, set to `main` branch.
 All the others are set to `rc` branch.

+> How can i run this project ?

+- We provide makefile.
+If you are using windows, Please manually run the instructions in the makefile

 ### Get stuck

 - Create new issue to tell us: [create issue](https://github.com/fect-org/fect/issues).